-Asbury Park Boardwalk, an historic promenade along the waterfront at the Jersey Shore and a focal point of Asbury Park’s thriving arts and music community, has released the first seven in a series of unique photographs called “Art Lives Here” that showcase the very real connection between Madison Marquette, Asbury Park Boardwalk’s developer, and the creative community.
+The Asbury Park Boardwalk, a historic promenade along the waterfront at the Jersey Shore and a focal point of a thriving arts and music community, has released the first seven in a series of unique photographs called “Art Lives Here” from Madison Marquette that showcases the Asbury Park Boardwalk’s creative community.
 Carefully reimagined by renowned New Jersey photographer Mike McLaughlin, each portrait is based on a classic work of art, yet infused with an eclectic Asbury Park style all its own.
-Each of the 48 x 72-inch portraits in the collection will soon be on display in the Asbury Park Boardwalk Casino pass-through.
+Each of the 48 x 72-inch portraits in the collection are on display in the Asbury Park Boardwalk Casino pass-through.
 To view or download copies of the portraits now, visit: http://ow.ly/ZCHc30piwDt.

 From music to murals, mixology, gastronomy and tattoos, the city of Asbury Park is no stranger to the arts.
 A picturesque seaside community, Asbury Park is very proud of its cultural heritage, which includes incredible architectural wonders like the Boardwalk’s Convention Hall designed by the same architects who masterfully planned New York City’s Grand Central Terminal.
 Along the waterfront, the renowned Asbury Park Boardwalk has become a place where fantastic food, eclectic boutiques, family fun and a colorful nightlife are enhanced by one of the most immersive live music scenes in the world.
 Today, the Asbury Park Boardwalk has become known as a place where creators, artists and disruptors from every walk of life can come together and feel perfectly at home.